-- Optional: labels to number your hard drives
+- Optional: stickers to number your hard drives

 Step 1: place the hard drives

 There are two ways to install the hard drives in your Synology NAS.
-How to do this with your NAS, you can read in the quick start guide under 'Hardware installation'.
+You can read in the quick start guide under 'Hardware installation' how to do this with your NAS.

 Tip: put labels onto the hard drives with the order.
-If you have an NAS with two drive slots, put the numbers one and two on the drives from left to right.
+If you have a NAS with 2 drive slots, put the numbers 1 and 2 on the drives from left to right.